Feast of the Assumption: Celebrating Mary’s Ascension

 Raphael: The “Sistine Madonna” (1512) portrays Mary with an ethereal grace, holding the Christ Child.
 The softness of the figures and the serene expressions make this painting a beloved masterpiece.

-Giovanni Bellini: Bellini’s “Madonna of the Meadow” (1505) showcases Mary amidst a serene landscape, emphasizing her connection to nature and divinity.
+Giovanni Bellini: Bellini’s “Madonna of the Meadow” (1505) showcases Mary amidst a serene landscape, emphasizing her to nature and divinity.

 Caravaggio: Known for his dramatic use of light and shadow, Caravaggio’s “Death of the Virgin” (1606) presents a raw and humanized portrayal of Mary, evoking deep emotions.